 The rear wheel studs require that you get access to the back of the hub, we chose to remove the center nut and just slip it off a bit to get each wheel stud on.
 Along with trying to get the wheel studs on it was also a chore to reassemble the parking brake which is simple to reinstalling drum brake shoes.

 While my car was up in the air I took time to check underneath for anything that looked worn or damaged.
 My Scion FRS was in good shape but if you ever get a chance it doesn't hurt to look at suspension components and your exhaust...while you contemplate upgrades.

 The rears are in!
 So much extension of the lug bolts themselves to fit a variety of wider wheels.

-When you chose a mechanic or you plan on doing a job yourself you want to take in to consideration specialty tools.
-The tool above was used to rid my brake system of all the regular low temperature brake fluid that occupied my lines.
-Luckily Steven has these specialty tools that make his job easier, efficient, and clean.
+When you chose a mechanic or you plan on doing a job yourself you want to take into consideration specialty tools.
+The tool above was used to rid my brake system of all the regular low-temperature brake fluid that occupied my lines.
+Luckily Steven has these specialty tools that make his job easier, more efficient, and clean.

 Another specialty tool used was this reservoir which was full of Motul RBF 600 and entered my brake system without air as I sat inside and pumped my brake pedal.

 After bleeding my brakes it was time to get my wheels back on, I normally use an impact to get the lug nuts on first.
 When the car is lowered I make it a habit to go around with a torque wrench and check each lug nut, for this application ARP recommended 85 lb-ft of torque.